astoeckel/ledd/README.md

 # LED Blinking Daemon

 Blinks LEDs on Linux systems based whenever the content of a "monitor" file changes.
+This is useful for example to blink and LED whenever there is network activity on a certain network interface.

 ### Compile and install